 Measurement of Lp(a)

-Lp(a) expressed in mass units (mg/dl) is indicative of the mass of the entire particle.
-This includes apo(a), apoB-100, cholesterol, cholesteryl esters, phospholipids and triglycerides.
-Because of the heterogeneity in apo(a) size and the presence in most individuals of two different, genetically determined apo(a) isoform sizes, standardisation using a single calibrant material is impossible.11
+Lp(a) expressed in mass units (mg/dL) is indicative of the mass of the entire particle, whereas nmol/L reflects the particle number.
+Because of the heterogeneity in apolipoprotein(a) [apo(a)] size and the presence in most individuals of two different, genetically determined apo(a) isoform sizes, standardisation using a single calibrant material is impossible.11

-• Serum Lp(a) concentrations should be measured using a method where the effect of isoform size has been minimised using appropriate antibodies with calibrators certified for traceability of Lp(a) values to the world health organisation / The International Federation of Clinical Chemistry (WHO/IFCC) reference material.
+Serum Lp(a) levels should be measured using a method where the effect of isoform size has been minimised using appropriate antibodies with calibrators certified for traceability of Lp(a) values to the World Health Organization / The International Federation of Clinical Chemistry (WHO/IFCC) reference material.

-• Currently only assays based on Denka reagents with calibrators traceable in nmol/L to WHO/IFCC reference material can be recommended.11
+3. Denka based assays with calibrators traceable in nmol/L to WHO/IFCC reference material are the only recommended assays at present.

-In a national questionnaire-based survey, based on the responses of 53 UK lipid clinics:12
+In a national questionnaire-based survey, based on the responses of 53 UK lipid clinics:13

 lock icon